My work experience story – Elle Mikkola, Downton Abbey

 I know in the film industry there is quite a strict hierarchy, so I’m aware I need to start from the bottom and work my way up.
 If you want to make your own designs, it can take a while to get there.
 It would be amazing someday to be the head set designer on feature films.
 But after I graduate, I’d like to focus on smaller projects that I could design myself, like music videos for example.

 I’m not sure yet if I will go back to Finland after I graduate or stay in London.
 There’s so many good opportunities here, but then it’s easy for me in Finland because I have a lot of contacts there.
 Who knows?
-I wouldn’t mind traveling back and forth between the two for work.
+I wouldn’t mind travelling back and forth between the two for work.

 You can find out more about Elle and her work by visiting her website.